Skip to main content

 Moderate is when there are multiple abscesses, along with limited tunnels and/or scarring.

-Image showing Hidradenitis Suppurativa (HS) severe symptoms in Hurley stage III
+Image showing Hidradenitis Suppurativa (HS) severe symptoms in Hurley stage 3

 SEVERE